u-boot/u-boot/doc/driver-model/design.rst

 operation.
 This is called 'ofdata' (Open-Firmware data).

-The device's_ofdata_to_platdata() implemnents allocation and reading of platdata.
+The device's_ofdata_to_platdata() implemnents allocation and reading of plat.
 A parent's ofdata is always read before a child.

 The steps are: